Subbuteo: FISTF

 FISTF lays down the playing rules of Table Football.

+Other sports

+The cricket version used the traditional Subbuteo base.
+The little plastic bat broke easily.

 Video game

 A digital version was released by Goliath Games in 1990 for the Amiga, Atari ST, MS-DOS, Amstrad CPC, Commodore 64, and ZX Spectrum.
 CU Amiga gave the game a rating of 95% and said "Goliath have managed to distill the essential elements of the original game and transfer them across to the Amiga."